AnmolDixitB13/AnmolDixitB13/README.md

 - 👋 Hi, I’m @AnmolDixitB13
 - 😄 Pronouns: He/him
 - 📫 How to reach me: dixitanmol13@gmail.com
-- 👀 I’m interested in ...
 - 🌱 I’m currently learning AIML from Aptech Learning
-- 💞️ I’m looking to collaborate on ...
-- ⚡ Fun fact: ...
-- 😅 Other likes: Human Biology, Environmental Science, Mahābhārat
+- 😅 Other likes/interests: Human Biology, Environmental Science, Mahābhārat

 <!---
 AnmolDixitB13/AnmolDixitB13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.